Jodi Picoult

-Picoult writes popular fiction which can be characterised as family saga.
-She frequently centers storylines on a moral dilemma or a procedural drama which pits family members against one another.
-She is often characterised as an author of chick-lit.
+Picoult writes popular fiction which can be characterized as family saga, frequently centering story lines on moral dilemmas or procedural dramas which pit family members against one another.
 Over her writing career, Picoult has covered a wide range of controversial or moral issues, including abortion, the Holocaust, assisted suicide, race relations, eugenics, LGBT rights, fertility issues, religion, the death penalty, and school shootings.
-She has been described as, "a paradox, a hugely popular, at times controversial writer, ignored by academia, who questions notions of what constitutes literature simply by doing what she does best."
+Picoult herself does not identify as a critically successful author, and has instead been described by Janet Maslin as "a solid, lively storyteller, even if she occasionally bogs down in lyrical turns of phrase."

 Early life

-Picoult was born in Nesconset, New York, on Long Island and has one younger brother.
-She graduated from Smithtown High School East in June, 1983.
+Picoult was born in Nesconset, New York, on Long Island in 1966.
+She has one younger brother.
+She graduated from Smithtown High School East in June 1983.
 She has described her family as "non-practicing Jewish".
 Picoult wrote her first story at age five, titled "The Lobster Which Misunderstood".
 Picoult's mother and grandmother were both teachers, and she says that their influence on her was very important.

 Education

-Picoult studied creative writing at Princeton University with Mary Morris, and graduated in 1987 with an A.B. in English after completing a 320-page-long senior thesis titled "Developments."
+Picoult studied creative writing at Princeton University with Mary Morris, and graduated in 1987 with an A.B. in English after completing a 320-page senior thesis titled "Developments."
 She published two short stories in Seventeen magazine while still in college.
 Immediately after graduation, she began a variety of jobs, ranging from editing textbooks to teaching eighth-grade English.
 She earned a master's degree in education from Harvard University.

-Picoult has two honorary Doctor of Letters degrees; one from Dartmouth College in 2010, the other from the University of New Haven in 2012.
+Picoult has two honorary Doctor of Letters degrees: one from Dartmouth College in 2010, the other from the University of New Haven in 2012.
 In 2016, Picoult was selected to be Princeton's Class Day Speaker before commencement.